dag-andersen/Rust-Memory-Map/docs/Report.md

 ## BST & Redblack Tree

-Both the BST and the redblack tree is implemented very similarly.
-Most functions are exactly the same, but with the exception of the insert-function (`fn insert_node(...)` in the source code) in the redblack tree being pretty extensive and the fact that the redblack has functions for changing the root-node.
+Both the BST and the redblack tree are implemented very similarly.
+Most functions are exactly the same, but with the exception of the insert-function (`fn insert_node(...)` in the source code) in the redblack tree being pretty extensive and the fact that the redblack tree has functions for changing the root-node.

-The nodes in the two tree are declared as followed:
+The nodes in the two trees are declared as followed:
 <table><tr><th>
 BST
 </th><th>